RamRod79/semi2/README.md

 ## Description

-A short description explaining the what, why, and how of project "E-commerce Back End":
+A short description explaining the what, why, and how of project "SEMI":

-An application called "E-commerce Back End" builds the back end for an e-commerce site.
-The application uses Express.js API and configures it to use Sequelize to interact with a MySQL database.

-A walkthrough video demonstrates its functionality and all of the following acceptance criteria being met.
-A link to the video is located below under the URL section.
+"S.E.M.I." or "Side Effects May Include" is a Simple medical informational application - it allows users to view prescriptions and obtain applicable data.
+After the user creates a profile or loggs in they can search the database for the desired medication.

+It provides powerful data about medications and their side effects in a user friendly way.
+It also gives a user the pricing information and efficacy of their prescription.

+Alternatives to the prescribed medication are also provided so a patient can have a meaningful discussion about their treatment, care,  and alternatives.

+## Medical Disclaimer

+This application may contain general information relating to various medical conditions and their treatment.
+Such information is provided for informational purposes only and is not meant to be a substitute for advice provided by a doctor or other qualified health care professionals.
+Patients should not use the information contained herein for diagnosing a health or fitness problem or disease.
+Patients should always consult with a doctor or other health care professional for medical advice or information about diagnosis and treatment.

 ## User Story

-AS A manager at an internet retail company

-I WANT a back end for my e-commerce website that uses the latest technologies
+AS a User who is prescribed medication to treatment a condition.

+I WANT to be able to easily search for said prescription to obtain applicable data, to include price, efficacy, and possible alternatives.

-SO THAT my company can compete with other e-commerce companies
+SO THAT I can have an informed discussion with a medical professional about my healthcare.

-## Acceptance Criteria

-GIVEN a functional Express.js API

-WHEN I add my database name, MySQL username, and MySQL password to an environment variable file

-THEN I am able to connect to a database using Sequelize

-WHEN I enter schema and seed commands

-THEN a development database is created and is seeded with test data

-WHEN I enter the command to invoke the application

-THEN my server is started and the Sequelize models are synced to the MySQL database

-WHEN I open API GET routes in Insomnia Core for categories, products, or tags

-THEN the data for each of these routes is displayed in a formatted JSON

-WHEN I test API POST, PUT, and DELETE routes in Insomnia Core

-THEN I am able to successfully create, update, and delete data in my database

 ## Installation

-Pulling the GitHub repository from the follwing URL: https://github.com/RamRod79/E-commerce.git and typing the follwoing command ,'npm install', in the terminal will ensure the dependencies are installed and the program can run properly.
+Pulling the GitHub repository from the follwing URL: https://github.com/superdriift/SEMI.git and typing the follwoing command ,'npm install', in the terminal will ensure the dependencies are installed and the program can run properly.

 - Download and run mysql server.